venkat-kalyan-au7/Bill-maker/README.md

 "yup": "^0.28.3"

-**Features**
+**Implemented**

-●Employee Login and Registration
+ - Employee Login and Registration
- ● Necessary Routes are Protected
+ - Necessary Routes are Protected
- ● Add customers to the database
+ - Add customers to the database
- ● Add Products to database
+ - Add Products to database
-  ● Image upload
+ - Image upload
-  ● product search
+ - product search
-  ● search for particular transaction
+ - search for particular transaction
-  ● Inventory updation after every bill and refund
+ - Inventory updation after every bill and refund
-   ● Refund for customer
+ - Refund for customer
-● View all products
+ - View all products
- ● view all transactions
+ - view all transactions
- ● Billing for items
+ - Billing for items
- ● Receipt generation
+ - Receipt generation
-  ● Pdf format of bill can be downloaded
+ - Pdf format of bill can be downloaded